kousu/modex/scratch/psql/README.md

 $ cd modex/scratch/psql
 $ ./replicate_server.sh 8081 films  #in this case, ws://localhost:8081 will replicate table films
 ```
+The 8081 is important here, since that port number is hardcoded in the javscript.

 3) run the frontend
 ```